Add a way to cancel a scheduled action

 In order to know when such a request abort has happened, we trigger a custom event "httpabort" on the Window object, which can then be handled using an event-handling template rule in the XSLT.

 It would indeed be nice to allow users to trigger an event that aborts an existing HTTP request, but working out how to do that will require more work (and more changes in server side Saxon).
 So the solution above will do for now.

 This solution already requires server side Saxon 9.8 changes (to allow more than one attribute on ixsl:schedule-action again), so will not be available until the next maintenance release is out (184.108.40.206).

 Changes (for IXSLScheduleAction) have been committed on 9.8 and trunk; Saxon-JS code changes have been committed on 1.0 and trunk.

-#2 Updated by Debbie Lockett 4 months ago
+#2 Updated by Debbie Lockett over 2 years ago

 As well as allowing a timeout to be specified for schedule-action HTTP requests (as specified by ixsl:schedule-action/@http-request), we should also allow a timeout to be specified for schedule-action document retrieve HTTP requests (as specified by ixsl:schedule-action/@document).

 Further changes in IXSLScheduleAction.java to update compile-time validation of ixsl:schedule-action attributes: must have at least one attribute, but not both @http-request and @document.
 Committed on 9.8 and trunk.